stanislaw/SoftwareDesignHeuristics/README.md

 someone who has to re-engineer such code will find that that complexity is ultimately manageable.

+## Systems

+- "Good enough for each part is often best for the whole system." ("The Art of Systems Thinking")

+- "Rather than trying to find extraordinary people to do a job, design the job so that ordinary people can do it well." ("The
+Art of Systems Thinking")

+> ...No one comes to work to do a bad job, but the structure of the system may make good work impossible.
+If management falls into the blame trap, they may fire the offending individual and hire someone else - who may do no better.
+Rather than trying to find extraordinarypeople to do a job, design the job so that ordinary people can do it well.
+It is the structure of the system that creates the results.
+For better results, change the structure of the system.

 ## Testing

 - If you do not write tests you will never learn how to write them, it is better to write bad tests then not to write any.